cordova-rtc/cordova-plugin-iosrtc/README.md

 ## Building

-This code needs [Swift](https://developer.apple.com/swift/) support, so some steps are needed to get your project working with the plugin.
-They are explained in the [documentation](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/docs/Building.md), please check it.
+This plugin needs [Swift](https://developer.apple.com/swift/) support so some steps are needed to get your project working with it.
+These steps are explained in the [Building](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/docs/Building.md) documentation, please check it.

 ## Usage